 Optimize Storage is especially handy if you’re using a Mac laptop with flash storage.
 You usually don’t get the same amount of space as you would with a hard drive, so managing your space becomes more important.

 Even if you use the above Optimize Storage feature, junk files will still build up: files you’ve created and forgotten about, temporary files created by the operating system, files that haven’t been properly cleared away by your applications, and so on.

 There’s not much you can do to stop this from happening, but you can stay on top of the mess with a deep clear-out.

-Unless you really know your way around Windows or macOS, it’s a good idea to get assistance from a third-party program for this.
+Unless you really know your way around Windows or macOS, it’s a good idea to start with checking drive space and get assistance from a third-party program for this.
 CleanMyMac X has long been one of the best Mac cleaner software options in this department.